-In particular, $\Omega$ admits a Darboux first integral in these cases. \end{proposition} Note that the class of Darboux first integrals includes rational first integrals.
-An explicit description of Darboux integrable vector fields in dimension two was provided by Chavarriga et al.~\cite{CGGL}.\\ From the perspective of this proposition we will call vector fields with an elementary first integral {\em exceptional}, if one cannot choose $L=K$ -- thus $v$ must have constant trace and all $u_i$ must have constant norm.
-In the discussion of exceptional cases we may assume trace zero and norm one, respectively.
+In particular, $\Omega$ admits a Darboux first integral.\footnote{Note that the class of Darboux first integrals includes rational first integrals.
+An explicit description of Darboux integrable vector fields in dimension two is provided in Chavarriga et al.~\cite{CGGL}.} \end{proposition}

+In view of this result we call rational vector fields with an elementary first integral {\em exceptional} if $v$ has constant trace and all $u_i$ have constant norm; thus necessarily $L\not=K$.
+When discussing exceptional cases we may obviously assume trace zero and norm one, respectively.